codersforcauses/elucidate/documentation/docs/backend/userAPI.md

 ----
 **Success Response:**

   <_What should the status code be on success and is there any returned data?
-This is useful when people need to to know what their callbacks should expect!_>
+This is useful when people need to know what their callbacks should expect!_>

 * **Code:** 200 OK<br />
     **Content:** <br />